What Makes a Logo Premium?

 The Real Difference Between Premium and DIY Logos

-Many early-stage female founders choose to create their own logos to save money, which is completely understandable when you’re bootstrapping.
+Many first-time female founders choose to create their own logos to save money, which is completely understandable when you’re bootstrapping.
 The challenge is that DIY logos tend to follow recognisable patterns - popular fonts, default spacing, predictable layouts - that experienced eyes spot instantly.
 More importantly, they often lack alignment with the broader business strategy.

 Recommended reading: When New Female Founders Should (and Shouldn’t) DIY Their Branding